Skip to content

 A generic classification used by GASB to refer to all funds other than proprietary and fiduciary funds (such as, the general fund, special revenue funds, capital projects funds, debt service funds and permanent funds).

-The web application used to electronically submit the general revenue certification to the Comptroller’s office during the AFR process.
-The General Revenue Certification for an agency represents the amount of budget the agency was given by the General Appropriations Act (GAA), riders, some additional payroll expenditures and other special legislation.
-On a statewide basis, the accuracy of this number is critical in order to reconcile appropriated fund 0001 for the ACFR.
+Represents the amount of budget the agency was given by the General Appropriations Act (GAA), riders, some additional payroll expenditures and other special legislation.
+On a statewide basis, the accuracy of this number is critical in order to reconcile appropriated fund 0001 for an accurate ACFR.

 H